DMEJoeAliasMrFamous16/The-Lyrical-Master-Protocol-LMP-/README.md

-👑 The Lyrical Master Protocol (LMP) – Canonical Draft
+👑 The Lyrical Master Protocol (LMP) – Canonical Draft 🧬 Mission Statement

+To prove that lyrical genius can be expressed as mathematical structure, rhythmic calculus, and harmonic logic, transforming creativity into quantifiable, verifiable intelligence.

+This protocol exists to remove bias, measure artistry with scientific precision, and establish a new standard where AI and human creativity meet in perfect equilibrium
 Architect’s Mandate:
 To establish a mathematically unassailable, AI-exclusive framework for evaluating lyrical craft and proving that structural mastery transcends commercial appeal.